Quickstart: Try a cloud-based remote monitoring solution

 The solution dashboard shows the following information about Contoso's simulated devices:

-Device statistics shows summary information about alerts and the total number of devices.
+The Device statistics panel shows summary information about alerts and the total number of devices.
 In the default deployment, Contoso has 10 simulated devices of different types.

-Device locations shows where your devices are physically located.
+The Device locations panel shows where your devices are physically located.
 The color of the pin shows when there are alerts from the device.

-Alerts shows details of alerts from your devices.
+The Alerts panel shows details of alerts from your devices.

-Telemetry shows telemetry from your devices.
+The Telemetry panel shows telemetry from your devices.
 You can view different telemetry streams by clicking the telemetry types at the top.

-Analytics shows combined information about the alerts from your devices.
+The Analytics panel shows combined information about the alerts from your devices.